NorthernBeaches/northern-beaches-descriptions/Saber.md

-Saber A three in one Led Effect light with Derby, UV and Strobe.
+A three in one Led Effect light with Derby, UV and Strobe.
+Great for a big party room